jyeungcoding/uob-maze-solver/README.txt

 Welcome to the Group B Year 3 Project repo.

 Notes for Justin:

 Halfway through writing the maze simulation script.
 Decided to use PyGame because of its great built-in collision detection functions and relatively simple graphics.
 Can now simulate motion of the ball on a tilted surface.

 To do:
+Note!
+0.3pi is now max.
 -Add written information onto the display.
 -Optimise graphics.
 -Research licensing
 -Email Shuangyi
 -Software compensate for theta